 Our first question: Who are my people?
 In 2 Chronicles, this was the nation of Israel.
 They were God’s chosen people.
 However, today God’s people are all those who are redeemed by the blood of Jesus Christ.
 We use church jargon and say that it’s everyone that is saved or we call them believers.
 So, we must understand that if we apply this to our current time, it is for the church and not for America as a whole.
 We learn in verse 13 that the disobedience of God’s people (currently the church) brought on drought, famine, and pestilence.
 These things were done so that the Israelites would turn from their wicked ways, back to God.

 Our second question: What are my people supposed to do?
 The quick answer is – confess their sin and repent.
 If their current situation was brought about by turning away from God, they must turn back to him for it to be corrected.
-God’s people knew him, turned away from him, and were now being told to turn back to him.
+God’s people knew him, turned away from him, and were now being told to return to him.

 Our third question: What will God do?
 He will forgive their sin and remove the consequences that are wreaking havoc on their land.
 The drought will be over, the famine will end, and pestilence will be removed.
-He will remove his partial judgment from his people.
+He will lift his partial judgment from his people.